2015–16 FIBA Europe Cup: Teams

 Porto played last season in the Portuguese second tier, Proliga.

 Hibernia was a newly created team, established by Basketball Ireland to compete in the competition.

 FIBA Europe announced that the Romanian club BC Timișoara have withdrawn their participation in the competition.
 Helios Suns replaced the team.

 Draw

 The draw was held on August 4, 2015 in Munich, Germany.
 The seeding was prepared on the basis of the clubs' participation and results in European Club Competition in recent years as well as the clubs' ranking in their respective domestic leagues last season.
+Teams from the same country could not be drawn against each other.